aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

     def test_idempotent_lambda(lambda_context):
         # Configure the boto3 to use the endpoint for the DynamoDB Local instance
         resource = boto3.client("dynamodb", endpoint_url='http://localhost:8000')
-        # If desired, change the name of the DynamoDB table used by the persistence layer to one you created locally
+        # If desired, change the value of the table_name variable to set the name of the DynamoDB table used by the persistence layer to one you created locally
+        table_name = app.persistence_layer.table_name
-        app.persistence_layer.table_name = "localtable"
+        app.persistence_layer.table_name = table_name

         result = app.handler({'testkey': 'testvalue'}, lambda_context)
         assert result['payment_id'] == 12345